aemtenan/star-tracker/README.md

 * k8s-deployment-db: Defines the deployment to manage the pods running the PostgreSQL database workload.
 * For each YAML file, execute - kubectl apply -f {file_name}.yml
 * Verify the database pod is running by executing - kubectl get all
-* Connect to the pod, login using user postgres, and connect to the 'startracker' database to verify the database was initialized:
+* Connect to the pod, login using user postgres, and connect to the 'startracker':
   ![alt text](https://github.com/aemtenan/star-tracker/blob/main/src/main/resources/static/k8s-db.png?raw=true)

 ## API Reference